PMP Practice Question: Business Environment: strategy and project benefits

 Variation 2.
 In an agile project, the team's velocity has dropped for three consecutive sprints.
 What should the project manager do FIRST?

-Why C: Option C is correct because the PM should investigate the root cause of the velocity drop before taking action.
-Option A is wrong because adding team members may not address the underlying issue and can disrupt the team.
-Option B is wrong because increasing overtime can lead to burnout.
-Option D is wrong because reducing scope without understanding the cause may hide problems.
+Why C: The PM should investigate the root cause of the velocity drop before taking action.
+Option A is wrong because asking the team to work overtime can lead to burnout and does not address the underlying issue.
+Option B is wrong because adding more team members can disrupt team dynamics and may not immediately improve velocity.
+Option D is wrong because reducing scope without understanding the cause may hide problems and not solve the root issue.

 Variation 3.
 In an agile transformation initiative, the project manager notices that the team's velocity has dropped significantly over the last three sprints.
 The team cites unclear requirements and frequent interruptions from stakeholders.
 The project manager also notes that the product owner has been absent from sprint planning and review meetings.
 What should the project manager do first?